 The challenges of customizing Jira for Test Case Management

 Jira is a powerful tool with various customization options.
-You can modify it to a huge variety of use cases.
+You can modify it for a huge variety of use cases.
 Test management is one of those use cases.

-Here I’ll discuss how to customize your Jira for Test Management.
+Here I’ll discuss how to customize your Jira app for Test Management.